Conformal Prediction: a Unified Review of Theory and New Challenges: Recent Advances in Conformal Prediction

 As a consequence, $\gamma^{\alpha}$ is valid, i.e. (\ref{eq:functnewval}) holds.

-Exploiting the finite dimensional projection, the nonconformity measure handles vectors, so all the experience seen in these two chapters gives a hand.
+Exploiting the finite dimensional projection, the conformity measure handles vectors, so all the experience seen in these two chapters gives a hand.
 A density estimator indeed is usually selected to assess conformity.
 Nevertheless, picking $A$ out is critical in the sense that a not suitable one may give a lot of trouble in computing $\gamma^{\alpha}(t)$.
 It is the case, for instance, of kernel density estimators.
-In their work, the first $p$ elements of the eigenbasis --- i.e. the eigenfunctions of the autocovariance operator --- constitute the basis, while $A$ is (the inverse of) a Gaussian mixture density estimator.
+In their work, the first $p$ elements of the eigenbasis --- i.e. the eigenfunctions of the autocovariance operator --- constitute the basis, while $A$ is a Gaussian mixture density estimator.
 In this set up, approximations are available, and lead to the results they obtain.

 Though their work can be deemed as remarkable, the way used to proceed simplifies a lot the scenario.
 It is a step forward in order to extend conformal prediction to functional data, but not a complete solution.
-So, the extension of CP to FDA is still considered an important open question.
+Very promising results in extending and overcoming the approach in \cite{lei2015conformal}, can be found in \cite{diquigiovanni2021importance}, where the authors propose a family of novel conformal predictors for functional data that yield closed-form simultaneous and finite-sample valid prediction bands, as well as proposing an approach to modulate the amplitude of the bands in relationship to the problem at hand.
+The same authors moreover propose an extension of such approach to a multivariate functional data setting and in a regression framework in \cite{diquigiovanni2021conformal}.
+Moving from \cite{chernozhukov2018exact} it is also proposed, in \cite{diquigiovanni2021distribution}, an extension of the proposed method to a functional time-series setting, with an application to the modelling of the gas market.